corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/jira-setup.md

 To integrate a Jira deployment with the CENM CSR/CRR approval workflow plugin, it must meet the requirements of the Identity Manager Certificate Signing Request (CSR)/Certificate Revocation Request (CRR) approval workflow.

 {{< note >}}
-At present, there is no roadmap for the implementation of JIRA Cloud plugin support.
+At present, there is no roadmap for the implementation of Jira Cloud plugin support.
 {{< /note >}}

 ## Configure projects and users